interactiveaudiolab/jekyll-now/_posts/2017-7-12-Hello_World.md

 [2] The irony of calling an auditory process “blind” is not lost on this researcher.

-[3] Bregman, Albert S. Auditory scene analysis: The perceptual organization of sound.
+[3] Bregman, Albert S. _Auditory scene analysis: The perceptual organization of sound_.
 MIT press, 1994.

 [4] We leave it to the combinatorics experts to figure out how many possible integer pair solutions there are within a 16-bit space.